ThunderFly-aerospace/TFRPM01/doc/tindie.md

   * Omnipolar magnetic and reflective optical probe [TFPROBE01](https://github.com/ThunderFly-aerospace/TFPROBE01) [Buy at Tindie](https://www.tindie.com/products/thunderfly/tfprobe-ir-and-magnetic-probe-for-rpm-measurement/)

-# Versions
+# Product changelog
 The product is gradually evolving and improving based on user requirements.
 Currently (as of 05/2023), the TFRPM01D revision is being shipped.
 In the development process, we keep backward compatibility, for example by keeping the same form factor or communication interface.
 The complete list of changes is in [releases](https://github.com/ThunderFly-aerospace/TFRPM01/releases).

+#### TFRPM01D (from 06/2023)
+Roll-back to sticker version with a hole for the screw, to allow user disassembly.

 #### TFRPM01D (from 05/2023)
  * Green case
  * Added an LED indicating the sensor power supply
  * Improved PCB layout

 Note: The TFRPM01D sensors shipped from 8.
 5. 2023 does not have a hole in the bottom sticker for accessing the screw for disassembling the plastic case.
-To change the I2C device address or output voltage, it is necessary to remove the bottom sticker and unscrew the screw. (bottom sticker is a sticker with a QR code)
+To change the I2C device address or output voltage, it is necessary to remove the bottom sticker and unscrew the screw.
+(The bottom sticker is a sticker with a QR code)

 #### TFRPM01C (from 03/2021)
  * Gray case